In this article, we will learn about robots.txt and why its required for website's SEO(Search Engine Optimization)?

-Search engines regularly check a website’s robots.txt file to see if there are any instructions for crawling the website.
-We call these instructions directives.
+Search engines regularly checks a website’s robots.txt file to see if there are any instructions for crawling the website and these instruction are called directives.

 If there’s no robots.txt file present or if there are no applicable directives, search engines will crawl the entire website.

 You can use it to prevent search engines from crawling specific parts of your website and to give search engines helpful tips on how they can best crawl your website.

 The robots.txt file should reside in the root of your website (e.g. http://www.yourdomain.com/robots.txt)

 If your site doesn’t have a robots.txt file, you’ll find an empty page.

 Before creating a robots.txt file, you should familiarize yourself with the syntax used in the robots.txt file.

 Here are 4 common components you may notice in your robots.txt file:

 - User-agent: This is the name of the web crawler to which you’re giving crawl instructions.
 Each search engine has a different user-agent name.
 Ex: Googlebot is Google’s user-agent name.